tiagodavi/tiagodavi/README.md

 ## Hi there 👋
-Solutions Architect and Software Engineer with 18+ years building software products and 6+ years in AI/ML.
+Principal Software Engineer & Architect with 18+ years building software products and 6+ years in AI/ML.
 I specialize in the integration layer that unifies high-concurrency Elixir backends, Python AI/ML pipelines, and data engineering platforms into scalable, cost-efficient systems.
 Published Elixir author and open-source contributor to the Elixir ML ecosystem (NX & Scholar), with proven impact from startup to enterprise.

 🔵 CAREER HIGHLIGHTS: